Must-Know Advantages Of Bonds

 Bonds issued by the Government of India are a risk-free investment instrument.
 Even though the yield from such is not as high as in equity shares, investors can rest assured that their capital remains preserved.
 The par value of bonds raised by the Indian government remains unaffected by market fluctuations.
 What makes such bonds risk-free is that the government backs these bonds, and there are negligible chances of government default.

 Investors looking to diversify their portfolio can utilise a share of their corpora to buy bonds.
 There are several types of bonds in the market catering to different investors’ requirements, each for specific purposes.
-Investors can choose from among the various kinds of bonds via platforms such as KredX to minimise volatility and secure a steady income source.
+Investors can choose from among the various kinds of bonds via platforms to minimise volatility and secure a steady income source.

 Predictability And Security For Retirees